 PCs for People

-PCs for People offers unlimited Sprint 4G LTE mobile broadband for $10 month with their Bridging the Gap plan.
+PCs for People offers unlimited Sprint 4G LTE mobile broadband for $15 month with their entry level plan.
 As a national carrier, there’s a good chance you live inside Sprint’s 4G LTE coverage area.

 Frontier Lifeline Program

-Frontier offers dial-up internet for $9.25 a month.
+Frontier offers dial-up internet at a very low cost and varies depending on where you live.
 You can either have landline phone service or standalone internet service to qualify for this discount internet program.
 Eligibility requirements will vary by state, but you must qualify for the Federal Lifeline program as a general rule of thumb.

 CenturyLink Internet Basics

 CenturyLink Internet Basics gives you internet speeds up to 100Mbps for $50 per month.
 You must meet all of the four requirements to qualify for Internet Basics service: